Jump to:

 Worst Time to Visit Glacier National Park

-Figuring out the best time to visit Glacier National Park means also knowing the worst time to go.
-That honor goes to the months of December through March, the coldest months of the year and the overall most challenging time to visit.
+The worst time to visit Glacier National Park is from December to March, the coldest months of the year and the overall most challenging time to visit.

 The dead of winter is not without its charms for certain visitors, but it’s definitely more of a hassle to go at this time of year.
 Temperatures won’t get above freezing here from December until February, when highs begin to reach into the mid-30s.